Jordanna Broom, Engineering Apprentice, Mechanical Workshop

 What are you responsible for at work?

-Going through the whole process of the job from: consultation, drawings, ordering, manufacturing and assembly.
-Doing this insures that we have all the information needed to do the job most efficiently and to give us a lot or various skills.
+Going through the whole process of the job from consultation, drawings, ordering, manufacturing and assembly.
+Doing this ensures that we have all the information needed to do the job most efficiently and to give us a lot of various skills.
 As well as helping out other technicians as some jobs require multiple inputs.

 What is the best thing about being an apprentice?